jermp/sshash/README.md

       permute                permute a weighted input file
       compute-statistics     compute index statistics

+For large-scale indexing, it could be necessary to increase the number of file descriptors that can be opened simultaneously:

+	ulimit -n 2048

 Examples
 --------

 For the examples, we are going to use some collections of *stitched unitigs* from the directory `../data/unitigs_stitched`.

-The value of k used during the formation of the unitigs is indicated in the name of each file and the dictionaries should be built with that value as well to ensure correctness.
+**Important note:** The value of k used during the formation of the unitigs is indicated in the name of each file and the dictionaries **must** be built with that value as well to ensure correctness.

 For example, `data/unitigs_stitched/ecoli4_k31_ust.fa.gz` indicates the value k = 31, whereas `data/unitigs_stitched/se.ust.k63.fa.gz` indicates the value k = 63.